SimenCodes/heads-up/README.md

 4. Set 'I trust this app' to on.

 *It might also be necessary to reset the app data/settings.*

+#### Huawei users: ####
+*While I don't have any Huawei devices to test this with, a user said the following works on Huawei Ascend P7:*

+Open the app 'phone manager', click settings in the top right corner.
+Select "dropzone management" and give the app permission.

+If this doesn't work, try the instructions for XIAOMI/ZTE/MIUI users.

 #### Device talking? ####
 This is a bug in Samsung's firmware.
 See post on my [website](http://simen.codes/stuff/samsung-phone-talking/)